-Held from January 15 to 21, 1973 at the Pacific Coliseum in beautiful Vancouver, British Columbia, the 1973 Canadian Figure Skating Championships were chock full of fascinating history.
+Held from January 15 to 21, 1973 at the Vancouver Forum in beautiful British Columbia, the 1973 Canadian Figure Skating Championships were chock full of fascinating history.
 For starters, the event marked the third year in a row that Toller Cranston, Karen Magnussen, Sandra and Val Bezic and Louise and Barry Soper all reigned supreme together as Canadian Champions at the same time.
 The event also marked the first time that compulsory short programs for singles skaters were introduced at the Canadian Championships as well as the first year the 'Parade Of Champions' was included following the competitive events.
 The ISU was to thank for the former; B.C.
 Section chair Billie Mitchell for the latter.
 The event was chaired by the late Dave Moir, and hosting duties were shared by the Vancouver Skating Club and nineteen other B.C.
 Clubs.
 The event drew in a huge roster of competitors and over ten thousand spectators.
 The event also net an eight thousand dollar profit, which was substantial in comparison to the Canadians that preceded it.
 Much of this money filtered back to the clubs who helped host the event and the CFSA's Skater Development Fund.
 Let's take a look back at the stories and skaters that made this event so memorable!

 Louise and Barry Soper, Karen Magnussen, Toller Cranston and Sandra and Val Bezic.
 Photo courtesy Sandra Bezic.